RECOVERY OF SOUTHERN RESIDENT ORCAS

 A species in crisis

-The southern resident orcas have declined to a 30-year low of just 74 animals, following the death of seven individuals in 2017 and, more recently, the death of Scarlet (J50) in September 2018.
-This alarming decline signals that the southern resident population is in severe jeopardy and at risk of extinction if no action is taken.
+The Southern Resident orcas have declined to a 30-year low of just 74 animals.
+This alarming decline signals that the Southern Resident population is in severe jeopardy and at risk of extinction if no action is taken.

 The primary factors threatening orcas in Puget Sound are: not enough prey, specifically Chinook salmon; toxic contaminants in the water and their food; and disturbance from noise and vessel traffic.